tposney/midi-qol/README.md

 * I've only done a little bit of playing with the attack/damage behaviour, but it seems to be incompatible with midi.

 ## Advantage Reminder for dnd5e
-If you dont't fastforward rolls this does a good job of hihglightimg the default advantage/disadvantage/critical status of a roll.
+If you don't fast-forward rolls this does a good job of highlight the default advantage/disadvantage/critical status of a roll.
-Reminders also lets you highlight when a saving throw might meed advantage which midi can't process (e.g. advantage on poison saves).
+Reminders also lets you highlight when a saving throw might meet advantage which midi can't process (e.g. advantage on poison saves).
-Thanks to @kaelad for highlighting a midi problem, as of 0.9.11 midi is compatible with Advamtage Reminder for attack and damage rolls.
+Thanks to @kaelad for highlighting a midi problem, as of 0.9.11 midi is compatible with Advantage Reminder for attack and damage rolls.

 ## GM Paranoia
 Midi-qol is not compatible with GM paranoia.